-Among the innovations, in terms of industrial design, we find the greatest compactness, while maintaining the complete product.
+Among the innovations, we find the greatest compactness while maintaining the complete product in terms of industrial design.
 Compared to the MDM9206, Qualcomm 9205 LTE is 50% smaller and consumes 70% less allowing easier integration into the IoT.

 The Qualcomm 9205 LTE modem integrates an RF transceiver with an extended frequency band of 450 MHz to 2100 MHz.
 It also includes a complete RF front-end – a solution that is currently unique in the sector of IoT devices – which it allows to accelerate the design and certification of products using the new modem (with benefits in terms of reducing the time needed for processing).